Atari Flashback: Atari Flashback 8

-The Atari Flashback 8 was released in September 2017, by AtGames.
+The Atari Flashback 8 was released in September 2017 by AtGames.
 Several variations were released.
-A basic model, the Flashback 8 Classic, features 105 games and two wired controllers.
-The Flashback 8 Deluxe is identical, except that it includes a set of paddle controllers in addition to the joysticks.
+A basic model, the Flashback 8 Classic, featured 105 games and two wired controllers.
+The Flashback 8 Deluxe was identical, except that it included a set of paddle controllers in addition to the joysticks.

-The Flashback 8 Gold has 120 games and wireless controllers, as well as ports for 2600 controllers.
-The Gold edition has "save" and "pause" features, as well as scan line filtering.
-It also allows the player to rewind gameplay by several seconds.
-In addition, it features an SD card slot and introduces HDMI output for 720p.
+The Flashback 8 Gold had 120 games and wireless controllers as well as ports for 2600 controllers.
+The Gold edition had "save" and "pause" features as well as scan line filtering.
+It also allowed the player to rewind gameplay by several seconds.
+In addition, it introduced HDMI output for 720p.

-The Atari Flashback 8 Gold Deluxe also has 120 games, but includes two wired paddles in addition to two wireless joysticks.
-The Flashback 8 Gold Activision Edition has 130 games, including several by Activision, although the other versions also feature some games by the company.
-All the games are emulated.
+The Atari Flashback 8 Gold Deluxe also had 120 games, but included two wired paddles in addition to two wireless joysticks.
+The Flashback 8 Gold Activision Edition had 130 games, including several by Activision, although the other versions also featured some Activision games.
+All the games were emulated.

 Atari Flashback 9

-The Atari Flashback 9 was released on November 15, 2018, by AtGames.
-It includes two wired controllers and 110 games.
+The Atari Flashback 9 (Model No: AR3050) was released on November 15, 2018, by AtGames.
+It included two wired controllers and 110 games.

-The Atari Flashback 9 Gold includes 120 games and wireless controllers.
-Both versions feature an SD card slot and an output of 720p.
-The SD slot is used for firmware updates, downloaded games, and saving and resuming game states.
+The Atari Flashback 9 Gold (Model No: AR3650) included 120 games and wireless controllers.
+Both versions featured an SD card slot and an output of 720p.
+The SD slot on both basic and gold models was used for firmware updates, downloaded games, and saved game states.

+The Atari Flashback 9 (Model No: AR3230) was a Family Dollar exclusive.
+It included two wired controllers and 110 games, and it featured composite video output along with an SD slot.

 Atari Flashback X

-The Atari Flashback X was released in 2019 and attempts to capitalize on the mini console trend, started by releases like the NES Classic Edition and Sega Genesis Mini, by being a near perfect physical replica of an Atari 2600 in miniature form.
+The Atari Flashback X was released in 2019 and attempted to capitalize on the mini console trend, started by releases like the NES Classic Edition and Sega Genesis Mini, with a case redesign that more faithfully captured the aesthetic of being a near-perfect physical replica of an Atari 2600 in miniature form.
 Like the previous releases, it was built by AtGames.

-The basic model includes two wired controllers and 110 games.
-The deluxe model includes 10 additional games.
-A firmware update through the AtGames website allows both models to download more games.
+The basic model (Model No: AR3060) included two wired controllers and 110 games.
+The deluxe model (Model No: AR3060S) included 10 additional games.
+A firmware update through the AtGames website allowed both models to download more games.

 Atari Flashback 50th Anniversary Edition

-The Atari Flashback 50th Anniversary Edition was released in 2022 at limited retailers.
-Physically it is a slight re-coloration of the Atari Flashback X. It features brass switches instead of chrome and has the Atari 50th logo stamped onto its wood veneer trim.
+The Atari Flashback 50th Anniversary Edition saw a limited release in 2022.
+Physically it was a slight re-coloration of the Atari Flashback X. It featured brass switches instead of chrome, and it had the gold "Atari 50th" logo stamped onto its wood-veneer trim.
 Like the previous releases, it was built by AtGames.

-The basic model includes two wired standard controllers and 110 games.
-The gold model includes two wired standard controllers, two wired paddle controllers and 130 games.
-Currently there are no firmware updates for either model to allow for the download of more games, but being physically based on the Flashback X hardware the potential is there.
+The basic model (Model No: AR3070) included two wired standard controllers and 110 games.
+The gold model (Model No: AR3080) included two wired standard controllers, two wired paddle controllers, and 130 games.
+Only the gold model supported official firmware updates from the AtGames website to allow more games to be downloaded.